POLICIES AND PROCEDURES

 62 All referees must be certified under USSF procedures.

-63 Youths must be 12 years old by the date of the first game of the next season to be eligible
+63 Youths must be 13 years old by the date of the first game of the next season to be eligible to be trained.

-64 Referees certified as level 9 can only referee RYSL games at RYSL fields.
+64 Referees certified as level 9 can only referee JCSL games at JCSL fields.

 B. Referee Certification